-School Board rules and procedures for maintaining student records shall be consistent with Florida Statutes, State Board of Education rules, and federal laws relating to Family Educational Rights and Privacy Act (FERPA), also known as the Buckley Amendment - U.S. Codes (20 USC 1232g), Code of Federal Regulations (CPR) for Title 34; part 99.
+School Board rules and procedures for maintaining student records shall be consistent with Florida Statutes, State Board of Education rules, and federal laws relating to Family Educational Rights and Privacy Act (FERPA), also known as the Buckley Amendment - U.S. Codes (20 USC 1232g), Code of Federal Regulations (CFR) for Title 34; part 99.
 The Superintendent shall be responsible for interpreting this rule and the school principal shall be responsible for controlling and supervising student records, following all rules on student records, and interpreting rules on student records to the school staff, students, and the community.

 - I. Procedures on student records shall be approved by the School Board and contained in the Student Records Handbook. - II.
-Reporting of information in any student data base shall comply with these safeguards. - A. Data reported to the Florida Department of Education shall not disclose a student's name or identity unless required by Florida Statutes; - B. Data shall not be stored in a single file or released in such a manner that a complete student profile can be reported unless specified by Florida Statutes; and, - C. Data shall be protected from unauthorized use at all times.
+The individual records of children enrolled in the Voluntary Prekindergarten Education Program shall be maintained as confidential records exempt from the public records law as required by Florida Statutes. - III.
+Reporting of information in any student database shall comply with these safeguards. - A. Data reported to the Florida Department of Education shall not disclose a student's name or identity unless required by Florida Statutes; - B. Data shall not be stored in a single file or released in such a manner that a complete student profile can be reported unless specified by Florida Statutes; and - C. Data shall be protected from unauthorized use at all times.